Woman dragged from car and restrained on the ground by Chicago police in line to share $1.6 million settlement

 In the Wright case, police officers suddenly surrounded the car, broke the windows and pulled Wright out of the vehicle by her hair, she said.
 While Wright was prone on the ground, an officer placed his knee on her neck, she said.
 Wright was arrested and charged with disorderly conduct, though the charge was later dropped.

 A relative who was with Wright captured the incident on video.
-Eight police officers were disciplined for their parts in it, according to city lawyer Caroline Fronczak.
+Eight police officers were disciplined for the incident, according to city lawyer Caroline Fronczak.
 Five plaintiffs will share the settlement.

 Officers said they thought some members of Wright’s group were attempting to break into a store at the mall to steal goods, Fronczak said, but the officers also acknowledged nobody in the group matched the descriptions of the suspected looters.

-Sposato’s comments prompted Ald.
-Jason Ervin to ask: “What’s wrong with somebody who lives at Pulaski and Cermak coming to the Brickyard to shop?”
+Sposato’s comments prompted Alderman Jason Ervin to ask: “What’s wrong with somebody who lives at Pulaski and Cermak coming to the Brickyard to shop?”

 “People do have the right to move about the city or move about the nation as they choose,” Ervin said.